 10. To achieve a fire rating, assemblies are tested containing specific materials.
 We are testing an assembly, not individual materials.

-11. Our wall furnace has 50 gas burners; our floor-ceiling furnace has 80 gas burners.
+11. Our wall furnace has 50 gas burners; our floor-ceiling furnace has 80 gas burners

-12. In NFPA 285, the temperature must stay below 1,000°F at any one of specific exterior face thermocouples and shall not reach 500°F above ambient 1" from the interior surface of the test assembly within the second-story room.
+12. In NFPA 285, the temperature must stay below 1,000°F at any one of the specific exterior face thermocouples and shall not reach 500°F above ambient 1" from the interior surface of the test assembly within the second-story room.

 Search blog articles